Each surface of the shape shown by a transition has a texture.

 shown.
 Initially only the Texture Canvas is shown not the Alternate Canvas.

-A color can be selected using color.
-It becomes visible however only
+A color can be selected using color or bgcolor.
+It becomes visible

-if the HTML element drawn on the Texture Canvas is partially transparent,
+if and where the HTML element drawn on the Texture Canvas is transparent,

 or if it is made transparent using blend.
 Also blend and color have additional